wfp/designsystem/docs/modules-02-typography.md

 The following CSS classes allow you to control typography.
 Most of them are available in responsive variants.

 ### Alignment
-Use on containers to clear floats contained within.
+Use to alignment inline elements
 - **Responsive:** No

 {% highlight scss %}